-We specialise in the legal review of new weapons, including autonomous weapons and command decision tools.
+We specialise in the legal review of new weapons, including autonomous weapons and AI command decision tools.

 Autonomous and AI-enabled weapons (AWS), as well as decision-support systems (DSS), must be designed to comply with the requirements of international humanitarian law (IHL).